Santa Rosa, FL

 Editor’s Note: This article originally appeared on FloodTrends.org.
 Flood Trends has since merged with Flood Defenders to form Flood Defenders News.

 What Has Escambia County Done About Flooding Lately?

 As hurricane season begins in Escambia County, one completed flood project shows improvement, while the slow progress of another highlights…

 Florida Governor Ron DeSantis Signs Historic $640 Million Flood Legislation

 Governor Ron DeSantis has signed the Always Ready legislation aimed at addressing Florida’s vulnerability to flooding.

 Homes in Floodplains Overvalued by Nearly $44 Billion, Study Says

 Almost 4 million single-family homes in floodplains are overvalued at an average of $11,526, according to new research from Stanford University…

 Chris Curb: Flooding doesn't have to be like this

 Escambia County has had four so-called “100-year” flood events in the last ten years.
-It doesn’t take a civil engineer like me to tell you that these…
+It doesn’t take an engineer, elected official, or a concerned…

 Escambia County’s Proposed Flood Maps Are Still Wrong